 Process: Prince2, ITIL

-Successfully decommissioned additional applications.
+Successfully retired several applications.

+A key challenge was aligning all police bodies and vtsPN.
 With coaching, listening, feedback, and escalation when needed, the teams completed migrations successfully.

 Discover other experts with similar qualifications and experience